SzymonFryc/aws-iam-role-policy-verification/readme.md

 npm install

-5. Copy your JSON data to the clipboard and paste it into the main.js file, assigning it to the jsonData variable.
+5. Copy your JSON data to the clipboard and paste it into the `input.json` file.
 6. Run the verification process by executing the command:

 node main.js